deepakshrma/deno-by-example/docs/advanced_react_ssr.md

 ```

 :::note
 You can use [bundler](https://deno.land/manual/tools/bundler) as CLI to convert `client.tsx` before even starting the server.
 However, I just wanna show a cool way of doing it.
-So I use `Deno.bundle`.
+So I use `Deno.bundle` on runtime.
 :::

 ## Final Touch

 ### Initialize initial state

 Once you do all the above-mentioned changes, Re-Run app.
 You will notice the list is the visible and hidden same time.
-This is because we react hydrate start working and it is trying to re-initialize the app.
-So all the data we render from the server is gone. to persist data we need to pass those data as application initial data.
+This is because we react hydrate start working and it is trying to _re-initialize_ the app.
+So all the data we render from the server is gone to persist data we need to pass data as application initial data.
 There are a lot of patterns to pass initial data.
 We will use the simple window global data.

-`Let's Add data on the window` make below changes on given files.
+Let’s start **data on the window** after making below changes on the given files.

 ```js title="server.tsx" {4,9-11}
 function handlePage(ctx: any) {